d99kris/nmail/README.md

 is no guarantee folder message lists are sorted by timestamp, as only headers for the last messages stored/added in the folder will be retrieved from server.
 Also note that some other nmail features may operate in degraded mode when this setting is disabled.
-The ability to disable prefetching of all headers is mainly to encompass use-cases where one wants to minimize network usage, or use nmail without persistant cache.
+The ability to disable pre-fetching of all headers is mainly to encompass use-cases where one wants to minimize network usage, or use nmail without persistant cache.
 Default enabled.